Fairview, Dublin: History

 Annadale House was located in an estate that now comprises Melrose Avenue, Lomond Avenue, Waverly Avenue, and Inverness Road.
 Cadogan and Addison Roads were built in the mid-1800s, and were named for Dublin peers.
 A number of Georgian houses have since be demolished including Mulberry Lodge, Pennyville, and Woodlands.
 A Carmelite monastery once stood on Fairview Avenue, on the site of Fairview cinema.
 Pennyville was a small estate at the end of Fairview Avenue which was later known as Croydon Park.
 Bushfield House has survived and stands on Philipsburgh Avenue.
 It was previously known as Cutaldo and dates from c.
 1790.
 From the 1840s, houses were built on Richmond Avenue, which was seen as a fashionable area.
 The area which is now Merville Avenue was known as the Big Gun after a local tavern.
 When Fairview Church was opened in 1855 there were 20 houses on Fairview Strand, two on Windsor Avenue, and 41 houses on Philipsburgh Avenue.
 The horse trams and later the railway trams which crossed over Annesley Bridge and ran up to Clontarf increased the accessibility of Fairview.

 From 1832 to 1909, 89 Fairview Strand was a Royal Irish Constabulary Barracks and the now demolished Erlington House was home to Thomas Erlington, and later the opera singer Josephine O'Brien.
 A burial area for those who died by suicide is thought to have been located at the boundary of Fairview and Ballybough, at the corner of Clonliffe Avenue and the Ballybough Road, and is cited as one of the inspirations for Bram Stoker's Dracula.

+The Fairview Grand cinema was a single (and later twin) screen cinema at 18 Fairview.
+It opened on the 18 November 1929 with a showing of The Trail of '98, a Klondike gold rush adventure film.
+It was designed by Henry J. Lyons and had a capacity of 1400 by 1933.
+Established by Leonard E. Ging, the building is unusual as the auditorium is set far back from the street, connected with a long lobby and corridor to fit the cinema into a constrained site at the street.
+The last public film showing was on 19 June 1974, after which it operated as a private screening cinema.
+By 2007, it was the Buena Vista Screening Theatre, with the front section of the building used as offices for a newspaper above and a small supermarket at ground level.
+Part of the auditorium at the back has since been demolished.